RoboDD/robodd.github.io/_pages/cv.md

 Qualifications
 ======
-* M.Sc. in Robotics, University of Bristol, 2023 (expected)
+* MSc in Robotics, University of Bristol, 2023 (expected)
-* B.Sc. in Applied Mathematics, University of Liverpool, 2022
+* BSc in Applied Mathematics, University of Liverpool, 2022
+* BSc in Applied Mathematics, Xi’an Jiaotong-Liverpool University, 2022

 <!--